stubbles/stubbles-ioc/docs/optional_injection.md

 Probably you do not want to inject an object every time, because the class will work fine without the dependency.
-If a parameter has a default value and is optional injection will be done using the default value.
+If a parameter has a default value and is optional, injection will be done using the default value.

 ```php
 class BMWWithCoDriver extends BMW {